lando/lando/docs/guides/how-to-wire-up-browsersync-and-gulp-in-my-lando-app.md

       link: https://github.com/jonathanjfshaw
 ---

-# Streaming scss changes with Browsersync & Gulp
+# How to wire up Browsersync and Gulp in my Lando app

 <GuideHeader test="" name="Jonathan Shaw" pic="https://www.gravatar.com/avatar/ba46283b2033d3a0201f2042746f81e7" link="https://github.com/jonathanjfshaw" />
 <YouTube url="" />

-Browsersync (https://www.browsersync.io/) is a nodejs package that synchronizes website changes to the browser.
+[Browsersync](https://www.browsersync.io) is a nodejs package that synchronizes website changes to the browser.
 While it can be used for many things, this guide shows how to use it to push changes made to css files to the browser.

 This guide also assumes you're using Gulp to automate your theming tasks, and are editing SASS/SCSS files that need compiling